acz1992/expense_tracker/client/README.md

-# Quote Generator
+# Expense Tracker

-This project was bootstrapped with Create React App.
+This project was based on MERN stack

 ## Mission